slu-soc5650/course-website/content/topic-index/index.md

 weight: 40
 ---

 The following is a list of topics and skills covered during the semester.
-This will grow as we progress through the coursework.
+This will grow as we progress through the coursework. *Italicized items* are only covered in the readings.
 If you have additions or suggestions, please let Chris know!

 ## A-D
 - Data